 Where Podia truly excels as a platform is for the entrepreneur who is running a full and diversified business, or plans to someday.

-Podia is a tool for building online courses, but also has capabilities for building a sophisticated membership website (an option Kajabi also has) or as a platform for selling digital products like ebooks, audio files, or videos.
+Podia is a tool for building online courses, but also has capabilities for building a sophisticated membership website for selling digital downloads and products like ebooks, audio files, or videos.

 Features of Podia:

-When you sign into Podia, you’ll see an easy to use dashboard with buttons for creating a membership website, an online course, or a digital download.
+When you sign into Podia, you’ll see an simple dashboard with buttons for creating a membership website, an online course, or a digital download.

 When you click to create an online course, you’re taking to the course creation dashboard.
 Then there are simple buttons for creating new sections to your course, files, links, texts, or quizzes.

 The visual editor is dynamic and allows you to easily customize the course.